jjdelorme/ContosoUniversity/GKE.md

 ```

 ## Create the Windows Container Dockerfile
 The application is written in .NET Framework 4.5, but will run in a .NET Framework 4.8 runtime environment as depicted below.
+The `Dockerfile` should live in the solution directory.

 ```dockerfile
 # escape=`